What is the Capital Improvement Program?

 why do construction schedules and start dates shift?

 The Capital Improvement Program is highly complex, and the nearly 200 projects that make up the program vary in terms of the type of work, level of coordination with utilities, as well as the environmental compliance requirements.
 There are a number of factors that could contribute to schedule shifts including adjustments to the scope of a project during the design or planning phases and adjustments to the scope based on constructability issues during the construction phase.
 The construction schedule can also be affected by days lost due to weather.
-For more information about specific projects contact the RoadWorkNOLA at roadwork@nola.gov or 504-658-(ROAD)7623.
+For more information about specific projects contact the Office of Strategic Engagement & Special Projects at ose@nola.gov or 504-658-7623.

 How was the type of construction for each project determined?